Skip to content

 i18n machinery

-Paraglide-js (src/lib/paraglide/) — compiled message catalogue for 14 locales: en, en-US, es, fr, de, pt-BR, it, nl, zh-CN, ja, ko, hi, ar, ru, sr-Cyrl.
-Compiled by paraglide-js compile at the start of npm run dev / build.
+Paraglide-js 2.x (src/lib/paraglide/) — compiled message catalogue for 14 locales: en-US, es, fr, de, pt-BR, it, nl, zh-CN, ja, ko, hi, ar, ru, sr-Cyrl.
+Compiled by paraglideVitePlugin during dev / build (CLI paraglide-js compile retained for /scripts/ translators).
 See ADR-017, ADR-031.

 Content overlays — per-locale JSON under static/data/i18n/<locale>/<surface>/....
 Surfaces: missions, planets, sun, fleet, science, iss-modules, tiangong-modules, moon-sites, mars-sites, earth-objects, rocks, suit overlays.
 Shallow-merge per ADR-017.